 Air navigation services.
 This term includes air traffic management (ATM,), communications, navigation and surveillance systems (CNS), meteorological services (MET) for air navigation, search and rescue (SAR) and aeronautical information services/ aeronautical information management (AIS/AIM).
 These services are provided to air traffic during all phases of operations (approach, aerodrome control and en route).
 (ICAO Doc 9161 – Manual on Air Navigation Services Economics, Fifth Edition 2013 and ICAO Doc 9082 - ICAO’s Policies on Charges for Airports and Air Navigation Services, Ninth Edition – 2012)

-PSCS are the non-mandatory expectations on all EUR Region States to enhance SAR systems in order to meet a minimum level of SAR capability (EUR SAR Plan, EUR Doc 039, Chapter 7.
-Performance Improvement Plan).

 The indication “formal EASPG/PCG approval pending” will be used in cases of non-contentious but time-pressing amendments (e.g. NSAP Registry document) where the new versions of documents are published on the ICAO web-site after a conclusion of the appropriate Contributory Body.